Hibou57/ats2-gtksourceview-language-support/README.md

 language files).
 You will probably have to copy the file there too if you use this editor.

-**Hint:** the reasons why the modifications to the *Solarized Dark* theme, and which ones, were made and why it may be good (or not) to you, are explained in the file `solarized-dark-alt.xml` it‑self.
+The reasons why the modifications to the *Solarized Dark* theme, and which ones, were made and why it may be good (or not) to you, are explained in the file `solarized-dark-alt.xml` it‑self.